Patrick Allotey

 Patrick Allotey (13 December 1978 – 27 June 2007) was a football defender from Ghana.

 Career

-Born in Accra, Allotey played five official matches for Feyenoord Rotterdam.
+Born in Accra, Allotey played five official matches for Dutch giants Feyenoord.
 He also served Excelsior Rotterdam.

 Even though Allotey only played a few matches for Feyenoord, he is part of their history in the 1990s and 2000s as he was one of the main persons in the FIOD-affaire at Feyenoord.
 In 1998 the Fiscal Intelligence and Investigation Service (FIOD) visited Feyenoord because of suspected fraud.
 Mainly based on the signings of Aurelio Vidmar, Christian Gyan and Allotey.
 This became an ongoing scandal in the years to come with chairman Jorien van den Herik as the main suspect.
 Eventually in 2006 both Feyenoord and Van den Herik were cleared of any charges.

 Death

 Allotey died in Accra, Ghana on June 27, 2007.
 It was said he was suffering from headaches, collapsed while with friends and was taken to hospital.
 The player was said to be suffering from hypoglycemia, a condition caused by low blood sugar level.
 For this reason, he had been inactive as far as football was concerned, until his death.